telerik/maui-docs/controls/imageeditor/commands.md

 * `RotateBackwardCommand`(`ICommand`)&mdash;Rotates the image backwards.

-## Commands iherited from the Toolbar control
+## Commands Inherited from the Toolbar control

 * `NavigateCommand`(`ICommand`)&mdash;Gets a command for navigating to the next level of the toolbar hierarchy.
 The command accepts a collection of `Telerik.Maui.Controls.ToolbarItems` as a parameter.
 * `NavigateBackCommand`(`ICommand`)&mdash;Gets a command for navigating back to the previous level of the toolbar hierarchy.
 The previous `Telerik.Maui.Controls.ToolbarItems` stored in the navigation stack from the last invocation of the `Telerik.Maui.Controls.RadToolbar.NavigateCommand` are restored in the toolbar.